telerik/teststudio-docs/docs/knowledge-base/project-configuration-kb/disconnect-from-fource-control.md

 ---
 title: Disconnect From Source Control
 page_title: Disconnect From Source Control
-description: "Test Studio is an innovative and easy-to-use automated web, WPF and load testing solution.
-Test Studio tests support essential technologies like ASP.NET AJAX, Silverlight, PHP and MVC.
-HTML5, Testing framework, functional testing, performance testing, load testing, exploratory testing, manual testing."
+description: How to disconnect a local project from TFS, so it is no longer source controlled.
 position: 1
 ---
 #Disconnect From Source Control#

-I'd like to disconnect from TFS of a local project so it is no longer source controlled.
+I'd like to disconnect a local project from TFS, so it is no longer source controlled.

 ##Solution##